Mar 26, 2017 | maven-howto

 Oct 17, 2016 | debian-howto

 Summary We’re excited to announce that we’ve backported APT 1.2.10 to Ubuntu Trusty (14.04) and Ubuntu Precise (12.04)!
 This version of APT includes a new feature called Acquire-by-hash which completely eliminates the “Hash sum mismatch” errors.
 You can read more about this APT feature on our blog.
-Get your own atomic APT repository in seconds!...
+Create an APT repository in less than 10...

 Oct 11, 2016 | linux

 This blog post expands on our previous blog post Monitoring and Tuning the Linux Networking Stack: Receiving Data with a series of diagrams aimed to help readers form a more clear picture of how the Linux network stack works.
-Free Deb, RPM, RubyGem, Python, & Maven repositories.
+Create a package repository in less than 10 seconds, free.
 Sign up!
-There are no shortcuts when...
+There are no...

 Sep 28, 2016 | talks-and-slides